dheyay/mAIncrafters/docs/final.md

 ```
 while(openset not empty):
-        current = openset.pop()                                       - Gets the node with the lowest F value from the priority queue
+        current = openset.pop() #Gets the node with the lowest F value from the priority queue

         if current node == goal node:
             return shortest path